 Curtains were not limited to windows.
 Portieres were often hung across open doorways, or to enclose closets or other utility spaces.
 Sheer linen curtains were also strung across bookcases to keep off the dust.
 French doors were also lined with a linen panel—mounted top and bottom to keep it from fluttering or catching in the breeze.

-Below are some resources to help you find the perfect addition to your Craftsman windows.
+Here are some resources to help you find the finishing touch to your Craftsman windows.